tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - That `bdqffdq:IssueMethod`
   - SHOULD have exactly one `bdqffdq:forIssue` triple to a `bdqffdq:Issue`.

-For a `bdqffdq:MeasurementResponse` [bdqffdq:MeasurementResponse](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#measurementresponse> "A bdqffdq:Response expressing the result of a bdqffdq:Implementation measuring a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource."), it SHOULD be possible to trace a single path to the `bdqffdq:Measurement` that produced it, via one-to-one links:
+For a `bdqffdq:MeasurementResponse`, it SHOULD be possible to trace a single path to the `bdqffdq:Measurement` that produced it, via one-to-one links:
 - Each `bdqffdq:MeasurementResponse`
   - SHOULD be the object of exactly one `bdqffdq:producesResponse` triple from an `bdqffdq:Implementation`.
 - That `bdqffdq:Implementation`
   - SHOULD have exactly one `bdqffdq:usesSpecification` triple to a `bdqffdq:Specification`.
 - That `bdqffdq:Specification`
-  - SHOULD be the object of exactly one `bdqffdq:hasSpecification` triple from a `bdqffdq:MeasurementMethod` [bdqffdq:MeasurementMethod](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#measurementmethod> "A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Measure to its bdqffdq:Specifications.").
+  - SHOULD be the object of exactly one `bdqffdq:hasSpecification` triple from a `bdqffdq:MeasurementMethod`.
 - That `bdqffdq:MeasurementMethod`
   - SHOULD have exactly one `bdqffdq:forMeasure` triple to a `bdqffdq:Measurement`.

-For a `bdqffdq:AmendmentResponse` [bdqffdq:AmendmentResponse](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#amendmentresponse> "A bdqffdq:Response expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Amendment supporting a particular bdqffdq:DataQualityNeed to improve a particular bdqffdq:DataResource."), it SHOULD be possible to trace a single path to the `bdqffdq:Amendment` that produced it, via one-to-one links:
+For a `bdqffdq:AmendmentResponse`, it SHOULD be possible to trace a single path to the `bdqffdq:Amendment` that produced it, via one-to-one links:
 - Each `bdqffdq:AmendmentResponse`
   - SHOULD be the object of exactly one `bdqffdq:producesResponse` triple from an `bdqffdq:Implementation`.
 - That `bdqffdq:Implementation`